bhisaac/5eFP/5eFP-SRD.md

 # Actions

-An action is a discrete measurement of time.
-You discard your action when using game features, casting spells, and making attacks.
-An action remains discarded until the beginning of your next turn.
-You can only take a specific action or reaction once until the start of your next turn.
+An action is a discrete measurement of time and effort.
+Using game features, casting spells, and making attacks require you to discard your action.
+Once discarded, your action remains discarded for the rest of your turn.
+You can only take a specific action or reaction once during your turn.

 When you discard your action, you can take one of the actions presented here, take an action you gained from a game feature, or take an action you improvise.
 Many monsters have action options of their own in their stat blocks.

 When you describe an action not detailed elsewhere in the rules, the GM tells you whether that action is possible and what kind of roll you need to make, if any, to determine success or failure.

-Return your discarded actions at the start of a game session and the beginning of your turn.
+Return your discarded actions at the start of a game session and at the beginning of your turn.

 ## Action